Otto Hahn: World War II

 On 24 April 1939, Paul Harteck and his assistant, Wilhelm Groth, had written to the Armed Forces High Command (OKW), alerting it to the possibility of the development of an atomic bomb.
-In response, the Army Weapons Branch (HWA) had established a physics section under the nuclear physicist Kurt Diebner.
-After World War II broke out on 1 September 1939, the HWA moved to control the German nuclear weapons program.
+The Army Weapons Branch (HWA) had established a physics section under the nuclear physicist Kurt Diebner.
+After the war began on 1 September 1939, the HWA moved to control the German nuclear weapons program.
 From then on, Hahn participated in a ceaseless series of meetings related to the project.
 After the Director of the Kaiser Wilhelm Institute for Physics, Peter Debye, left for the United States in 1940 and never returned, Diebner was installed as its director.
 Hahn reported to the HWA on the progress of his research.
 Together with his assistants, Hans-Joachim Born, Siegfried Flügge, Hans Götte, Walter Seelmann-Eggebert and Strassmann, he catalogued about one hundred fission product isotopes.
-They also investigated means of isotope separation; the chemistry of element 93; and methods for purifying uranium oxides and salts.
+They also investigated means of isotope separation; the chemistry of element 93 and methods for purifying uranium oxides and salts.

 On the night of 15 February 1944, the KWIC building was struck by a bomb.
-Hahn's office was destroyed, along with his correspondence with Rutherford and other researchers, and many of his personal possessions.
-The office was the intended target of the raid, which had been ordered by Brigadier General Leslie Groves, the director of the Manhattan Project, in the hope of disrupting the German uranium project.
+Hahn's office was destroyed, along with his correspondence with Rutherford and other researchers, and many of his possessions.
+The office was the intended target of the raid, which had been ordered by Brigadier General Leslie Groves, the director of the Manhattan Project, to disrupt the German uranium project.
 Albert Speer, the Reich Minister of Armaments and War Production, arranged for the institute to move to Tailfingen (today part of Albstadt) in southern Germany.
 All work in Berlin ceased by July.
 Hahn and his family moved to the house of a textile manufacturer there.